 Building Value with AI and

-Iâm a GenAI engineer and consultant with a PhD in cognitive neuroscience, specialising in building intelligent agent systems that adapt, iterate, and scale, while helping others to do the same.
+I’m an AI-focused Developer Relations Engineer based in London with a PhD in cognitive neuroscience.
+I build intelligent systems that adapt, iterate, and scale, while helping others do the same.

-Iâve delivered LLM-powered applications across biotech and education, from a patent-focused retrieval system at Insmed to live LangGraph agents used by more than 3,000 learners on DataCamp.
-From working with orchestration tools like LangChain and LangGraph, LLM providers such as OpenAI or Hugging Face, or designing semantic search with various vector databases, I turn complex, domain-specific data into fast, functional workflows while helping teams skill-up along the way.
+My work spans biotech and education, from a patent-focused retrieval system at Insmed to LangGraph agents used by 6,500+ learners on DataCamp.
+Whether working with orchestration tools like LangChain and LangGraph or LLM providers like OpenAI and Hugging Face, I deliver fast, functional workflows while upskilling teams.

-If you are looking for someone who can prototype quickly, teach clearly, and connect technical and non-technical teams, letâs talk!
+If you need someone who can prototype quickly, explain clearly, and bridge technical and non-technical audiences, let’s talk!

 Dilini K. Sumanapala, PhD

-Founder, Generative AI Engineer
+Founder, Developer Relations Engineer

 Genverv Ltd.